 “There is beauty in everything, even in sadness.”

-My art comes instinctually and is an expression of the things that I have experienced, observed, or have had dreams/nightmares about.
-By unravelling and expressing my instinct into a painting it gives me answers.
-I like to be brave enough to show my personal turmoil for others to relate to and also to capture my observations of others.
+My art comes instinctually and is an expression of the things that I have experienced and observed.
+By unraveling and expressing my spiritual instinct into a painting it gives me answers.
+I like to be brave enough to show my personal experiences for others to relate to and also to capture my observations of others.
 I like to show to everyone who views my art that there is beauty to be found in everything.

-I am a self-taught acrylic based mixed media artist.
-My preferred approach is that I always paint on the raw side of a primed canvas, as I believe it is reflective of the life I have lived.
+I am a self-taught acrylic-based mixed media artist.
+My preferred approach is that I always paint on raw canvas, as I believe it is reflective of the life I have lived.
 Things are not always given to you and I have always been faced to make something from nothing.
 With everything you do in life you first have to make the foundation to plant your seed.
 When it blossoms and I see the beautiful colours on the ground that I have built, there is nothing else like it for me in this world.
-Hence, even knowing there is a ground that’s given to me on the right side of the canvas, I prefer the process of making it on my own, and forging my own path.
+Hence, even knowing there is a ground that’s given to me, I prefer the process of making it on my own and forging my own path.

-Exploring how to use the unprimed side of the canvas really fascinates me and it rings true to my personal philosophy of being challenged.
+Exploring how to use raw canvas really fascinates me and it rings true to my personal philosophy of being challenged.
 In fact, one of my main goals is for the viewer to understand the philosophy behind the untouched natural surface of the artwork and not just the image itself.